Applying to USC

 - Required Coursework: The USC Suzanne Dworak-Peck School of Social Work requires a minimum of 18 units of liberal arts coursework.

-This coursework may include courses from various disciplines.
+This coursework may include courses from various disciplines such as:

 - Dedication to the Profession: Potential for professional competence, strong interest and motivation, and commitment to social work values such as the appreciation for cultural and ethnic diversity; belief in the dignity and freedom of every individual; promotion of social justice and equal access to resources; and institutional responsiveness to human needs and social change.